 To ensure you’re satisfied with an article, it’s important to set expectations with the writer or marketing team you’re working with at the start.
 Always be sure to clarify who you want to target, what message you want to communicate, and what you’re hoping to achieve through the article.
 It’s also important to communicate specifics, such as the word count you want to reach and the number of images you want in the article.

 2. Focus on the big picture

 Rather than getting hung up on spelling and grammar mistakes, you should focus on the overall message of the article.
 Spelling and grammar are easy to fix, but changing the main message or theme of an article will require an entire rewrite.
 It’s unlikely that your audience is analyzing the article and reading it from start to finish, so keep that in mind when you’re editing and providing feedback.
-An article doesn’t need to be perfect, but it does need to provide value.

 3. Ask yourself questions

 When reviewing an article, it helps to ask yourself questions.
 Here’s a list of some important ones to guide your review process:

 Does this article address my audience’s pain point?
 Or, more importantly, does it address the pain point that your product/service provides a solution to?
 The best way to grab your audience’s attention is by addressing a common struggle they face.